The Old Library, near the Hall, contains English, Classics, Ancient and Modern History, Art, Modern Languages, and the Sciences.

 The Robert Ross Memorial Collection, which contains letters and other material relating to Oscar Wilde and his circle, has recently been returned to College, having been held in the Bodleian since the 1930s.
 The collection was created by Walter Edwin Ledger (d.
 1931), a Wilde bibliographer, and named after Robert Baldwin Ross (1869-1918), Wilde’s friend and literary executor.
 Further details of the Robert Ross Memorial Collection can be found below.

 The College’s collection of more than two hundred manuscripts, some dating from the 12th century, is housed in the Bodleian Library.

 The College is a member of the Oxford Conservation Consortium.

-The Robert Ross Memorial Collection contains over 1000 items relating to Oscar Wilde (1854-1900) and his circle.
-The collection includes a number of first editions and translations of Wilde’s works, many important biographies of the author, and works relating to literary and artistic movements of the period.
-Other items include periodicals, newspaper cuttings, prospectuses, publishers’ and booksellers’ catalogues, auction catalogues, portraits and illustrations, and photographs.
+The Robert Ross Memorial Collection contains over 1000 books and periodicals relating to Oscar Wilde (1854-1900) and his circle; including a number of first editions and translations of Wilde’s works, many important biographies of the author, and works relating to literary and artistic movements of the period.
+The collection also contains newspaper cuttings, prospectuses, publishers’ and booksellers’ catalogues, auction catalogues, portraits and illustrations, and photographs.

 History of the Collection

 The collection was created by Walter Edwin Ledger (d.1931), a keen sailor and bibliophile, who originally worked with Christopher Sclater Millard (1872-1927) to produce a bibliography of Wilde’s works.
 The bibliography was later published by Millard in 1914 under the pseudonym Stuart Mason.